How To Automate Net Present Value (NPV) In Excel

 I = Initial investment

-CFt = Cash Flow at time t
+CFt = Expected Cash Flows at time t

 r = Discount Rate